rubyfu/RubyFu/module-0x2-or-system-kung-fu/command-execution.md

 # Command Execution

 Some things to think about when choosing between these ways are:
 1. Are you going to interact with none interactive shell, like `ncat` ?
-2. Do you just want stdout or do you need stderr as well? or even separated out?
+2. Do you just want stdout or do you need stderr as well?
+Or even separated out?
 3. How big is your output?
 Do you want to hold the entire result in memory?
 4. Do you want to read some of your output while the subprocess is still running?
 5. Do you need result codes?